 - was the top-rated presenter (out of over 200 presenters) at the AAMFT national conference several years in a row

 Having been successful at getting his own message out, he is passionate about helping others get their message out.
 He now coaches and teaches book writing, publishing, public speaking skills and Internet marketing.
-He has signed a contract to write his 34th book, and it should be out in 2012.
+He has completed his 36th book, due out in April 2014.

 You can contact Bill through Possibilities/O'Hanlon and O'Hanlon,Inc. He prefers email.